garffff-bot/garffff-bot.github.io/content/Hackmyvm/Medium/Principle.md

 ### Privilege Escalation to Root:

-Using `sudo -l` we can see we can using the script `/usr/bin/python3 /opt/reviewer.py` as root
+Using `sudo -l` we can see we can use the script `/usr/bin/python3 /opt/reviewer.py` as root

 ```bash
 $ sudo -l